EMT-B Training Program

 $350 Course Material, ie uniform shirts, lab supplies, books (non refundable, Non returnable)

-$1,850 TOTAL Payment plans can be established and 1% percent interest.
-Contact for
+$1,850 PROGRAM TOTAL.
+Payment plans can be established with 1% percent interest.
+Contact us for

 - 3 ambulance ride along shifts will need to be completed towards the back end of the program.
 A total of 18 days for the entire EMT Program.
 Due to national regulatory requirements for EMT training programs, missing more than 1 day of instruction will result in a failing grade for the course.

 DUE BEFORE THE FIRST DAY OF CLASS.

 - Applicant must be at least 18 years of age

 - Applicant must possess a high school diploma or GED equivalent

 - Applicant must possess a current American Heart Association Healthcare Provider BLS card

 - TB- Tuberculosis within 1 year

 - Tetanus within 10 years